arvados/rnaseq-cwl-training/_episodes/05-scatter.md

     type: File
     outputSource: alignment/featurecounts
 ```
+{: .language-yaml }

-We also need a little boilerplate to tell the workflow runner that we want to use subworkflows:
+We also need add "SubworkflowFeatureRequirement" to tell the workflow
+runner that we are using subworkflows:

 ```
 requirements:
   SubworkflowFeatureRequirement: {}
 ```
+{: .language-yaml }

 If you run this workflow, you will get exactly the same results as
-before, we've just wrapped the inner workflow with an outer workflow.
+before, as all we have done so far is to wrap the inner workflow with
+an outer workflow.

-# 2. Scattering
+# Scattering

-The wrapper lets us do something useful.
-We can modify the outer
+The "wrapper" step lets us do something useful.
+We can modify the
-workflow to accept a list of files, and then invoke the inner workflow
+outer workflow to accept a list of files, and then invoke the inner
-step for every one of those files.
-We will need to modify the
+workflow step for every one of those files.
+We will need to modify
-`inputs`, `steps`, `outputs`, and `requirements` sections.
+the `inputs`, `steps`, `outputs`, and `requirements` sections.

 First we change the `fq` parameter to expect a list of files: